 The only problem is, they KNOW.
 They’re breaking up anyway.

-Breakups happen rarely because the “Dumper” thinks that they are not being loved.
+Breakups rarely happen because the “Dumper” thinks that they are not being loved.
 Constant reassurance only leads to humiliation.

 This is a very common mistake that is often made by those having little experience with relationship break ups.